Cray-HPE/docs-csm/install/install_csm_services.md

 ncn-w003
 ```

-If any management NCNs are missing from the output, take corrective action before
+If any management NCNs are missing from the output, then take corrective action before
 proceeding.

 Next, run `lib/set-ncns-to-unbound.sh` to SSH to each management NCN and update